d-exclaimation/pioneer/Documentation/features/graphql-over-websocket.md

 ## Queries and Mutation over Websocket

-While the primary operation going through websocket is Subscription, Queries and Mutation can be accepted through websocket and process properly as long as it follows the sub-protocol [above](#websocket-subprotocol).
+While the primary operation going through websocket is Subscription, Queries and Mutation can be accepted through WebSocket and process properly as long as it follows the sub-protocol [above](#websocket-subprotocol).

-This also include introspection query.
+This also include **introspection** query.